 The make-up of the panel broadly represents the demographic profile of adults in the UK.

-The panellists rated the taste, texture, aroma and appearance of each product and told us what they liked and disliked about each one.
+The panellists rated the taste, texture, aroma and appearance of each product and told us what they liked and disliked about each.

 The taste test was blind, so the panellists didn’t know which brand they were trying.
-The order they sampled the roast potatoes was fully rotated to avoid any bias.
+The order in which they sampled the roast potatoes was fully rotated to avoid any bias.

 Each panellist had a private booth so they couldn’t discuss what they were tasting or be influenced by others.

 The overall score is based on: